fivehills/Sentence-level-metrics/README.md

 # Sentence-relevance-and-sentence-surprisal

+## Use Multilingual LLMs to realize the computation for sentence-level metrics

 ## The sentence-surprisal script:
 is to compute sentence-level surprisal for mutiple language.
 The basic methods are relying on chain rule and negative log-likelihood from word probablity.